 ABOUT ME

-I am a Research Scientist with Fisheries and Oceans Canada since September 2019.
+I am a Research Scientist with Fisheries and Oceans Canada since 2019.
 I work in the Salmonid section at the North Atlantic Fisheries Center (DFO NAFC).
-My research focuses on Atlantic salmon conservation.
+My research focuses on Atlantic salmon conservation and management.

 In addition, I am an adjunct professor at MUN in the department of Ocean Sciences and a member of COSEWIC's Marine Fishes Species Subcommittee (SSC).